rowanfreeman/world-of-warcraft/dragonflight/amirdrassil/amirdrassil-strategy.md

   - So **odds** soak **left**, **evens** soak **right**
   - The next two soaks are **purple diamond** and **green triangle**
     - Have a look at where those are and you can see why we need to split up
-  - The other markers around the room is other soaks
+  - The other markers around the room are other soaks

 ### 👌 Summary